-Two years ago I successfully completed an 8 week mindfulness course with York MBSR and haven't looked back.
+In 2016 I successfully completed an 8 week mindfulness course with York MBSR and haven't looked back.
 The course has encouraged me to develop my own meditation practice each day (which I wouldn't miss!) and I find the practice so fruitful I continue to meet with my group and our practitioner for monthly graduate practice and additional guidance to advance my learning and insight.
-For me these past two years have been a life changing experience with so many benefits; particularly when managing anxiety or a worrisome mind and I have chosen to specialise as a children's mindfulness coach to help our little ones cultivate this skill for themselves.
+For me these past few years have been a life changing experience with so many benefits; particularly when managing anxiety or a worrisome mind and I have chosen to specialise as a children's mindfulness coach to help our little ones cultivate this skill for themselves.
 I have completed the "Paws b" training course with MiSP London (Mindfulness in Schools Project) to broaden my understanding in order to be able to do this.

 My aim is to support children in their learning by helping them to weave mindfullness learning techniques into their everyday activities.

 "Mindfulness is a skill and an approach to living which can deepen our sense of wellbeing and fulfilment" MiSP 2017